microsoft/PowerApps-TestEngine/samples/basicgallery/README.md

 # Overview

-Interact with the Power Apps Portal
+This Power Apps Test Engine sample demonstrates how to basic gallery of a canvas application

 ## Usage